 Company culture has been given a lot of attention of late.
 The reality is that culture has always been important, but many companies are now paying special attention to what it is and its effectiveness.
 They’ve come to understand that more employees are choosing (some demanding) that the company they work for fit their values and beliefs about how employees and coworkers should treat each other, their philosophy about customers, and their belief about social causes.

 As mentioned before, your company has a culture.
 The question is this: Is it supporting the strategy and goals of the company, or is it working against it?

 Some companies have not spelled out a mission and behaviors to support a specific culture.
 This creates confusion for employees.
-For other companies there is a disconnect.
-They’ve documented their mission and clearly articulated the behaviors, but the behaviors are not consistently talked about and demonstrated.
-Recruits may be told during an interview about the mission and how people interact but find that isn’t how people really act day to day.
+For other companies, there is a disconnect.
+They’ve documented their mission and clearly articulated the behaviors.
+Still, they are not constantly talking about and demonstrating the behaviors.
+Recruits may be told during an interview about the mission and how people interact but find that isn’t how people really act day-to-day.

-Here are a few symptoms of a culture that’s working against you:
+Here are a few symptoms of a company culture that’s working against you:

-- Excuses.
-Excuses.
-Excuses.
-Goals are established.
-Project plans are created.
-Assignments are handed out, but goals and projects are not completed or implemented according plan.
+You’ve established goals – created project plans.
+Assignments are handed out, but goals and projects are not completed or implemented according to plan.
 There is the never-ending list of reasons, justifications, and excuses as to why something didn’t happen.

-- Complaints about quality.
 Customers can usually tell if there is something wrong with the culture of a company because it shows up in the quality of the product or service they’re receiving.
-Maybe there is not enough employees, or maybe the employees don’t have much training or experience.
+Maybe there are not enough employees, or maybe the employees don’t have much training or experience.
 Sometimes those with experience don’t care enough to do what needs to be done correctly.